zachmshort/DinnerDateGenerator/README.md

 Welcome to SipNSnack Shenanigans - Your Ultimate Dinner Date Decision Solution!

 About Us:
 Welcome to our very first project at the Denver University Coding Bootcamp!
-We are team of four - Bryn Glofelty, Maguire Wilson, Patrick Mulville, and Zachary Short - who've come together to bring you SipNSnack Shenanigans.
+We are team of four - Bryn Glotfelty, Maguire Wilson, Patrick Mulville, and Zachary Short - who've come together to bring you SipNSnack Shenanigans.
 In this collaborative effort, we've crafted an application from the ground up for our users.

 🍔🍹 What We Do:
 Ever find yourself stuck in the endless loop of indecisiveness when planning a date?
 We get it, and that's why we're here to help!
 Our mission is to eliminate the frustration by offering you a fun solution: random meal and drink suggestions.
 No need to stress about recipes, because we've got you covered - the corresponding recipe will appear beneath the enticing image and name of your chosen meal and drink.